julianogm/julianogm/README.md

 <br>

 <!-- quote_marker -->
-Thursday, October 31, 2024.
+Friday, November 01, 2024.
 Quote of the day:

-> "Freedom is the right to tell people what they do not want to hear." - George Orwell
+> "The best thing about the future is that it comes one day at a time." - Abraham Lincoln